pmcgrenery/WxBrief/README.md

 ### **The Business Goals:**

--   Create an easy to use interactive site where users can easily access the current weather at any airport.
+-   Create an easy to use interactive site where users can easily access the current weather at any airport worldwide.
 -   Primarily target the site at professional pilots, but make it easy to use for private pilots also.
 -   Provide worldwide weather information to the user.
 -   Present a professional and clear branding.